jackd1801/jackd1801.github.io/content/media/QuotesTweets.md

 “Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better.” - Samuel Beckett

+"Yesterday is history, tomorrow is a mystery, and today is a gift––that is why it is called the present" - Master Oogway

 "Work on your ability to manifest the life that you want" - @visakanv

 "If the pain of rejection is acute, the pain of regret is chronic" - random twitter user